One man shot and another stabbed in Finsbury Park

 Police were called after gunshots were heard on Monday night.

-One man has been shot and another has been stabbed in Finsbury Park, north London.
+One man has been shot and another has been stabbed in north London, following three fatal shootings in the capital on the weekend.

-Police were called after gunshots were heard on Seven Sisters Road at about 9.45pm on Monday.
+Police were called after gunshots were heard on Seven Sisters Road, Finsbury Park, at about 9.45pm on Monday.

 A 30-year-old man with a non-life-threatening stab wound was taken to an east London hospital, with police saying he is in a stable condition.

 A second man, believed to be in his 20s, was found nearby on Blackstock Road with a gunshot wound.
-He was also taken to hospital but his condition is not known.
+He was also taken to hospital and police are awaiting an update on his condition.

 A section 60 order, granting police special search powers, has been issued for the area around Finsbury Park and Seven Sisters Road.

-“Officers remain in the area and a crime scene is in place,” a police spokesman said.
+“Officers remain in the area and a crime scene is in place,” a Metropolitan Police spokesman said.

 “There have been no arrests and inquiries continue.”

+Another fatal shooting was carried out in Leyton, east London, in the early hours of Sunday morning, while a man, believed to be in his late 20s, was found shot dead on Sunday night in parkland in Monks Park, Wembley.

+Two men have been arrested on suspicion of murder over the Leyton incident.

-Anyone with information on the incident is asked to contact police on 101, quoting reference CAD 8974/8Jul.
+Anyone with information on the incident in Finsbury Park is asked to contact police on 101, quoting reference CAD 8974/8Jul.

 Advertising